XEQMLabs/xeqm-core/README.md

   Run the `oxend` and then launch the profiler and connect to the instance on `127.0.0.1` to get profiler timings live as the application runs.

+* **Optional**: build with stack traces in thrown exceptions with `-D WITH_STACKTRACE`.
+This incurs a large performance penalty on thrown exceptions on Linux.

 #### On the Raspberry Pi (and similar ARM-based devices)

 The build process is exactly the same, but note that some parts of the build require around 3GB of